mmnsports.com

 Premier League Leads as European Football Revenues Surge

-In the 2022/23 season, European football saw substantial financial growth, with revenues climbing by 16 percent to reach 35.3 billion euros ($37.9 billion), according to Deloitte's Annual Review of Football Finance.
+In the 2022/23 season, European saw substantial financial growth, with revenues climbing by 16 percent to reach 35.3 billion euros ($37.9 billion), according to Deloitte's Annual Review of Football Finance.

 Contributing to this growth were factors such as the relaxation of COVID-19 restrictions and the hosting of the 2022 FIFA World Cup in Qatar.
 The Premier League, specifically, saw an 11 percent revenue boost, surpassing £6 billion for the first time to reach £6.1 billion ($7.75 billion).